robertgshaw2-neuralmagic/nm-roboflow/README.md

 ## **Step 1: Deploy YOLOv5-s with DeepSparse**

 DeepSparse is a CPU inference runtime which achieves GPU-class performance on inference-optimized sparse models.

-Neural Magic has open-sourced pre-sparsified versions of YOLOv5 models, making it easy to reach the performance of hardware accelerators in the object detection domain.
+SparseZoo, Neural Magic's open-source model repository, holds sparse checkpoints for each version of YOLOv5 - making it easy to reach the performance of hardware accelerators in the object detection task.

 ### **Benchmarking DeepSparse's Performance**

-To give you a sense of runtime's exceptional performance, the DeepSparse package contains a convienent benchmarking script that enables you to quickly test throughput.
-DeepSparse is also integrated with [SparseZoo](https://sparsezoo.neuralmagic.com/), an open-source repository of pre-sparsified models, enabling you to quickly download models for testing.
+To give you a sense of DeepSparse's exceptional performance, let's benchmark DeepSparse's performance against ONNX Runtime.

 The following benchmarks were run on an AWS `c6i.8xlarge` instance (16 cores).